LDH70

 In early 1960s Romanian works Uzinele 23 August (former Malaxa, now FAUR) developed a family of diesel locomotives with hydraulic transmission, both for line work and switching.
 They were designated LDH plus a number given approximately by rated power divided by ten.
 These locomotives, from LDH18 to LDH240, covered a very broad power range and were built in considerable numbers, both for Romanian operators (state railways CFR and industry) and for export.
 Some also had their narrow-gauge equivalents.

 LDH70, intended mainly as a medium switcher, found widespread use, mainly in Romania but also abroad.
-Externally it was almost identical with LDH45 and LDH55, including dimensions, and differed mainly in prime mover – a 12-cylinder MB820Bb diesel, built on the Daimler-Benz licence, with a Brown-Boveri turbo-supercharger.
+Externally it was almost identical with LDH45 and LDH55, including dimensions, and differed mainly in prime mover – a 12-cylinder MB820Bb diesel, built on the Maybach licence, with a Brown-Boveri turbo-supercharger.
 Depending on engine version and settings, rated power ranged from 750 to 850 hp (552 to 626 kW).
 TH1A transmission gear was manufactured under Voith license.

-- Austria: 2 (industry),
+- Austria: 2 examples (industry);

-- Czechoslovakia: 19 (class 748.4, all for industry),
+- Czechoslovakia: 19 examples (class 748.4, all for industry);

-- Egypt: 7 (industry),
+- Egypt: 7 examples (industry);

-- Greece: 12 (some sources give 19, OSE class A.151, switching only, delivered in 1972, three or four still in use);
+- Greece: 19 examples (OSE class A.151, switching only, delivered in 1972, probably three or four still in use);

-- Northern Korea: 11 (industry),
+- Northern Korea: 11 examples (industry);

-- Syria: 1 (industry),
+- Syria: 1 example (industry);

-- Turkey: 6 (industry).
+- Turkey: 6 examples (industry).

 As data concerning industrial operators are scarce, it is difficult to estimate how many LDH70s are still in use, but certainly their number is not large.
-In 1972, a variant designated LDH70SR was developed, fitted with 700 hp M836SR diesel engine.
-This version was built for Romanian operators only (CFR and industry), 96 examples being supplied until production was terminated in 1980.

 Main technical data